Adiityya/Employee-Admin-Portal/README.md

-# Employee-Admin-Portal Project using .NET MVC Technology and C#, Javascript
+# Employee-Admin-Portal Project using .NET MVC Technology and C#